10 upcoming albums to stream during spooky season

 Ed Sheeran, ‘Play’ (Sept.
 12)

 Ed Sheeran is taking a break from his mathematical album titles to drop a new LP, “Play,” which will be his eighth studio album.
-Unlike his prior few LPs, which saw the superstar take on a softer acoustic feel, “Play” will be “getting back into big pop for the first time in a long time,” Sheeran told Variety.
+Unlike his prior few LPs, in which the superstar took on a softer acoustic feel, “Play” will be “getting back into big pop for the first time in a long time,” Sheeran told Variety.
 Sheeran isn’t slowing down with accompanying features, either, as he has also shot several music videos for various tracks on the album.
 The lead single, “Azizam,” is out now, as are several other singles.

 The Week